sbabar19/nextjs-clerk-drizzle-shadcnui-monorepo-template/apps/web/README.md

 # Web Application

-The main Next.js web application for the Learning Management System.
+The main Next.js web application for the full-stack template.

 ## 🚀 Features